Duality for dormant opers: Duality for dormant -opers

 \bt[= Theorem B] \leavevmode\\ \ \ \ The structure morphism $\mfO \mfp^\ZZZ_{\mfs \mfl_{(p-1)}, \mfX_{/S}} \migi S$ of $\mfO \mfp^\ZZZ_{\mfs \mfl_{(p-1)}, \mfX_{/S}}$ is an isomorphism.
 That is to say, there exists a unique (up to isomorphism) dormant $\mfs \mfl_{(p-1)}$-oper on $\mfX_{/S}$. \et

-As a corollary of Theorem \ref{z078} obtained just above, one may have an understanding of dormant $\mfs \mfl_{(p-n)}$-opers (of the case where $n$ is small relative to $p$) by means of knowledge of dormant $\mfs \mfl_{n}$-opers that we have obtained in previous works.
+In order to achieve a detailed understanding of the moduli stack of $\mfs \mfl_{(p-n)}$-opers (of the case where $n$ is, in a certain sense, sufficiently small relative to $p$), we will use, in this subsection, Theorem \ref{z078} and some results concerning the moduli stack of dormant $\mfs \mfl_{n}$-opers obtained in ~\cite{Wak5}.

-First, we shall recall the theory of dormant operatic fusion rings $\mfF^\ZZZ_{p, \mfs \mfl_n}$ discussed in ~\cite{Wak5}, \S\,6.
+First, we shall recall the theory of dormant operatic fusion rings $\mfF^\ZZZ_{p, \mfs \mfl_n}$ discussed in ~\cite{Wak5}, \S\,7.
 For each integer $n$ with $1 < n < p-1$ and $\vec{\rho} := (\rho_i)_{i=1}^r\in \mfc_n (\mbF_p)^{\times r}$ (where $\vec{\rho}:= \emptyset$ if $r =0$), write

 for $\mfO \mfp^\ZZZ_{\mfs \mfl_n, \vec{\rho}, \mfX_{/S}}$ of the case where the pointed stable curve $\mfX_{/S}$ is taken to be the tautological pointed stable curve

 (cf. \S\,\ref{z04}) over $\overline{\mfM}_{g,r}$.
 That is, $\mfO \mfp^\ZZZ_{\mfs \mfl_n, \vec{\rho}, g,r}$ is defined to be the stack in groupoids over $\mfS \mfc \mfh_{/\mr{Spec}(k)}$ whose category of sections over a $k$-scheme $S$ is the groupoid of the pairs $(\mfX_{/S}, \mcE^\spadesuit)$ consisting of a pointed stable curve $\mfX_{/S}$ over $S$ of type $(g,r)$ and a dormant $\mfs \mfl_n$-opers on $\mfX_{/S}$ of radii $\vec{\rho}$.
 (Indeed, it follows from ~\cite{Wak5}, Proposition 2.2.5, that any (dormant) $\mfs \mfl_n$-oper does not have nontrivial automorphisms.)